robertdkirkby/tDigestForEcon/README.md

 To solve the life-cycle model you will also need a copy of VFI Toolkit: vfitoolkit.com (The version of VFI Toolkit at end of Sept 2022 is the one that was used for the paper.)

+The _ReturnFn is used by LifeCycleModel_tDigest.m.
+tDigest_extra.m is just a few things that were used while developing createDigest() and mergeDigest().
+It is just there for completeness.